-By June 2024 1 Establish an agreement or provide sufficient county resource specialized programming centered on mental health and/or throughout all of the juvenile facilities.
-Current Status: COMPLETED (JUNE 2024) % Completed Clinical Evaluation & Guidance Unit (CEGU) has clinicians 100% on site at JH 7 days a week until 9pm and also on call Owner clinicians after hours in July 2024.
-HCA-BHS In June 2024, CEGU launched Matrix Model for Criminal Justice Settings in Juvenile Hall and Youth Leadership Academy.
+By June 2024 1 specialized programming centered on mental health and/or throughout all of the juvenile facilities. substance use Current Status: COMPLETED (JUNE 2024) % Completed Clinical Evaluation & Guidance Unit (CEGU) has clinicians 100% on site at JH 7 days a week until 9pm and also on call Owner clinicians after hours in July 2024.
+HCA-BHS In June 2024, CEGU launched Matrix Model for Criminal (new) Justice Settings in Juvenile Hall and Youth Leadership Academy.
 This intensive model is designed to address substance use.
 CEGU staff continue training in the trauma treatment Eye Movement Desensitization and Reprocessing (EMDR).
 They have begun to use this intervention with individual youth in Juvenile Hall.
-CEGU staff continue training in Dialectical Behavioral Therapy, which provides skills for managing intense emotions and negotiating social relationships.
-Probation providing list of SB 823 youths in custody to CEGU to assist with tracking SB 823 services provided in the facilities. (new)
+CEGU staff continue training in Dialectical Behavioral Thereby, which provides skills for managing intense.
+Therapy, which provides skills for managing intense emotions and negotiating social relationships.
+Probation providing list of SB 823 youths in custody to CEGU to assist with tracking SB 823 services provided in the facilities.
+2 cilities.

-2 Implement MAT treatments throughout all of the juvenile facilities.
 Current Status: COMPLETED (SEP 2022) % Completed CHS has implement MAT treatments in all juvenile facilities 100% Owner HCA-CHS